 Since the introduction of Grow Bags, urban gardening has become trouble-free.

-Now, any space in your house/flat that gets a little amount of sunlight can be utilised to grow food.
+Now, any space in your house/flat that gets a little amount of sunlight can be utilized to grow food.

 When you are starting, you have no idea what size grow bag is ideal for the vegetable you are trying to grow.